-(a) The Employer will pay 100% of the monthly premiums for the extended health care plan that will cover the employee, her spouse and dependent children, provided they are not enrolled in another plan.

-(b) Eligible regular employees will be provided with an extended health plan covering 80% of eligible expenses, \$45 deductible per person or family.

-(c) There will be coverage for eyeglasses and hearing aids.
-The allowance for vision care will be \$225 every 24 months and the allowance for hearing aids will be \$600 every 48 months.
+- (a) The Employer will pay 100% of the monthly premiums for the extended health care plan that will cover the employee, her spouse and dependent children, provided they are not enrolled in another plan. - (b) Eligible regular employees will be provided with an extended health plan covering 80% of eligible expenses, \$45 deductible per person or family. - (c) There will be coverage for eyeglasses and hearing aids.
+The allowance for vision care will be \$225 every 24 months and the allowance for hearing aids will be \$1,000 per adult every 48 months and \$1,000 per child every 24 months.
+Effective April 1, 2017, the allowance for eye exams will be a maximum of \$100 per person per 24 months and the allowance for prescribed eyeglasses or equivalent corrective laser surgery will be to a maximum of \$350 per person per 24 months.